BlueBlazin/thislang/README.md

 ## About

-Thislang is an implementation of a subset of Javascript in that subset of Javascript.
+This-lang is an implementation of a subset of Javascript in that subset of Javascript.

 ## Features